Can Hibiscus Tea Actually Cause Hallucinations? We Investigated

 So what's going on when people say they get "hibiscus drunk"?

 Again, this is all purely anecdotal and theoretical—so there's no way to know for sure given the lack of research.
 Hibiscus has natural antihypertensive properties, which means it can lower your blood pressure.
 In fact, the herb has been used to treat high blood pressure for thousands of years.
-For example, a 2019 study found that hibiscus significantly lowered blood pressure in people with Stage 1 hypertension.
-According to the study researchers, the active compounds in hibiscus make the vascular endothelium (the cells that line the blood vessels) release nitric oxide.
-The nitric oxide then relaxes blood vessels, which decreases blood pressure.
-This is how common hypertension drugs, like hydralazine and minoxidil, work in the body.
+For example, a 2019 study found that hibiscus significantly lowered blood pressure1 in people with Stage 1 hypertension.
+According to the study researchers, the active compounds in hibiscus make the vascular endothelium2 (the cells that line the blood vessels) release nitric oxide.
+The nitric oxide then relaxes blood vessels3, which decreases blood pressure.
+This is how common hypertension drugs4, like hydralazine and minoxidil, work in the body.

 In a person with hypertension, this effect might make their blood pressure drop closer to normal levels.
 But for someone who already has normal to low blood pressure, it could potentially result in low levels.
 Low blood pressure can cause dizziness, lightheadedness, blurry vision, and poor concentration.
 It may even lead to nausea or fatigue.
 Basically, low blood pressure can make you feel unsteady and out of touch—which may explain what some people have felt after drinking hibiscus tea.